thoth-tech/handbook/docs/company/getting-started.md

 ## Processes

 There are many company related processes that are crucial for you to understand and follow.
 These include the Quality Assurance processes, which can be found [here](docs/processes/quality-assurance/quality-assurance-overview.md).
 This provides a clear development guide that you must follow to ensure your code is tested and working correctly.
-There are also a number of [templates](docs/processes/quality-assurance/templates) availible that are required to document and test your work.
+There are also a number of [templates](docs/processes/quality-assurance/templates) available that are required to document and test your work.

 You will also be required to understand the data strategy in place for Thoth Tech, and the information regarding this can be found in the [Data](docs/data/index.md) section.
 This includes information about the strategy and templates that can be used.